Extended-Thunder/send-later/index.md

 ### Checking for scheduled messages more than once per minute

-If you need to control when messages are sent with smaller granularity than one minute, you can tweak the Send Later configuration options to specify more exactly how often to check for scheduled messages:
+If you need to control when messages are sent with smaller granularity than one minute, you can specify a fractional frequency in the add-on preferences.
+For example, "Check every 0.25 minutes" will cause Send Later to check every 15 seconds.

-1. Open the Send Later options page.
-2. Set your "Check every ... minutes" value to 0.
-3. Open the "Advanced configuration editor", and find the line with `"checkTimePref_isMilliseconds": false`.
-Change the value to `true`, and click the "Save" button at the bottom of the panel.
-3. Set the "Check every ..." option to whatever timeout you'd prefer, *this time in milliseconds rather than minutes* (note that the option label text will still say "minutes").

 Important notes:

 -   Setting the delay between scans too low could cause the add-on to become confused.
-Fifteen seconds (15000 ms) is probably pretty safe.
-Five seconds (5000 ms) may even be safe, though it's pushing it.
+Fifteen seconds is probably pretty safe.
+Five seconds may even be safe, though it's pushing it.
 Less than five seconds is probably a bad idea.
 -   Whatever check frequency you configure, a scheduled message could be sent up to that many seconds later than it was actually scheduled.